Fed hesitation, UK politics and central bank independence

 The U.S. recovery is real, if unspectacular.
 The economy is back near full employment.
 And fears that money printing would lead to rampant inflation have proved so wide of the mark that one of the few reasons the Fed might actually hesitate is due to lingering fear of headline deflation.

-"We see a compelling case for commencing Fed action this week," said Deutsche Bank's research chief David Folkerts-Landau, citing the tight labour markets and likely rebound of temporarily depressed inflation as key reasons.
+"We see a compelling case for commencing Fed action this week," said Deutsche Bank's research chief David Folkerts-Landau, citing the tight labor markets and likely rebound of temporarily depressed inflation as key reasons.

 But a U.S. rate rise this week is far from assured, however, and far from the consensus view.